3di-for-openrobotics/ros2_documentation/source/ROS-Framework/How-ROS-Works.rst

 They use a publish and subscribe pattern: publishers send messages on a named topic, and subscribers receive those messages.

 A node may publish to any number of topics and subscribe to any number of topics at the same time.
-Typical uses include sensor streams, robot state, and velocity commands.
+Typical uses of topics include sensor streams, robot state, and velocity commands.

 .. image:: interfaces/topics/Understanding-ROS2-Topics/images/Topic-SinglePublisherandSingleSubscriber.gif
    :alt: One publisher sending messages to one subscriber over a topic